kokkos/kokkos-tutorials/README.md

 ## Advanced CMake Usage

-CMake can build against an installed Kokkos library or download one automatically using `FetchContent`.
+CMake can build against an existing Kokkos installation or download the source files automatically using `FetchContent`.

 To pass an already installed Kokkos library, you can use classical CMake variables, such as `Kokkos_ROOT`, or `CMAKE_PREFIX_PATH`.